-Certificates that contain the UUID in the subject alternative name extension shall not be distributed via publicly accessible repositories (e.g., LDAP, HTTP).
+PIV-I Certificates shall not contain the card serial number in in any extension distributed via publicly accessible repositories (e.g., LDAP, HTTP).

 4.7.7 Notification of Certificate Issuance by the CA to Other Entities

 The IdenTrust PMA and other relevant entities (e.g., PMAs of Cross-Certified entities) shall be notified upon Issuance of all CA Certificates.